 We have a block function and you can choose to not see anything from a certain member.
 Please use that rather than PM'ing Willow or Spiderman0_2 to say that you’ve fallen out with someone.
 More often than not, it will end in an argument which means that you're both likely going to end up with warning points from taking stabs at each other; just take a step back and think about blocking them before it gets out of hand!

-As a final note, if you decide that you want to leave here for whatever reason that's entirely up to you, but we know from experience that a lot of people with AS make rash decisions with this kind of thing and later regret it and as such, we will not delete any accounts.
+As a final note, if you decide that you want to leave here for whatever reason that's entirely up to you, but we know from experience that a lot of people with AS make rash decisions with this kind of thing and later regret it and as such, we will not usually delete accounts.
 It will always be here for you, as will everyone on Asperclick.
 You have the ability to take away all of your personal information, which you're welcome to do should you want to leave but deleting your account isn't going to achieve a whole lot more than that - your posts would remain here even if we deleted your account.

 Well that’s it for now.
 We hope that isn’t too much and that you are able to appreciate why we’ve listed these things down for your reference.
 If anything is unclear, always check the 'News and Announcements' section at the bottom, and have a look through the topics there, which are all posted by staff, and especially look at the pinned ones, there's some FAQ's there and some 'How To's' etc.